ZigEmbeddedGroup/microzig/docs/design.md

 ```

 ### Things to know
-- if the ram memory region used by the linker script generator (the first one)
+- If the ram memory region used by the linker script generator (the first one)
 is executable, a `.ram_text` section will be included for code that should
 be placed in ram.
-For instance, this applies for the rp2040 port where the
+For instance, this applies to the rp2040 port where the
 section tagged as ram is executable.

 ## JSON register schema